-This all started when the brother-in-law of my wife asked me to buy a cheap generic USB to MIDI cable so he could update the presets of a Korg A3 performance signal processor.
+This all started when my brother-in-law asked me to buy a cheap generic USB to MIDI cable so he could update the presets of a Korg A3 performance signal processor.

 The A3 is mostly known for the iconic “U2 – Mysterious Ways” guitar effect and is now a processor some guitarists want to have on their setups, being my brother-in-law a enthusiastic guitarist and U2 fan, this processor was on his wish list for a while and just to be safe he bought a pair of them (curious fact I do the same with in-ears I really like).